UniPin Collaborates with Genshin Impact to Connect with More Gamers in the Southeast Asia Market

 Genshin Impact is on UniPin to facilitate top up access for gamers in all region, followed by a series of special events for gamers in four countries

-BANGKOK, THAILAND - Media OutReach - 2 September 2021 - The leading digital entertainment enabler - UniPin announces the collaboration with the renowned, award-winning Open-World ARPG title, Genshin Impact, to strengthen its market share in Southeast Asia.
+KUALA Lumpur, Malaysia, Sept.
+2, 2021 /PRNewswire/ -- The leading digital entertainment enabler - UniPin announces the collaboration with the renowned, award-winning Open-World ARPG title, Genshin Impact, to strengthen its market share in Southeast Asia.
 The collaboration will provide easier top up access to Genshin Impact's users, starting this September across 4 countries in Indonesia, Malaysia, the Philippines, and Thailand.

 Genshin Impact is on UniPin to facilitate top up access for gamers in Southeast Asia, followed by plenty of exciting events.